Regge gravity from spinfoams: Lorentzian signature

-for the critical points, where $e$ and $e'$ are two adjacent edges in the boundary of the face $f$, both bounded by the vertex $v$.
-The requirement of stationarity of $S'$ with respect to the $n_{ef}$ variables gives the trivial identity $\vec n_{ef}-\vec n_{ef}=0$.
-The variation of $S'$ with respect to the areas $a_f$ is automatically zero on the critical points, because of the torsionless condition, similarly to the Euclidean case.
-Varying with respect to $g_{ev}$ and using the previous critical equations we get the closure condition in each tetrahedron:
+similar to the Euclidean \eqref{critical}, where $e=s(vf)$ and $e'=t(vf)$ are the two adjacent edges in the boundary of the face $f$ and $v$ bounds both edges.

+The requirement of stationarity with respect to $\vec n_{ef}$ gives an empty equation.
+Varying with respect to $g_{ev}$ and using the previous critical equations we get the closure condition

+for each tetrahedron $e^*$.
+The variation of $S'$ with respect to the areas $a_f$ will be considered later.
+Let us first discuss the geometrical interpretation.

-The solutions to those equations can be interpreted as 4-dimentional Lorentzian Regge manifolds, using the following construction.
-Given a solution, consider $g_{ev}$, $n_{ef}$ and out of them define two null (lightlike) 4-vectors in Minkowski space
+The solutions of the previous critical conditions \eqref{LORcrit1}, \eqref{LORcrit2}, \eqref{LORclosure} can be interpreted as 4-dimensional Lorentzian Regge triangulations, using the following construction.
+Given a critical configuration $(a_f, \vec n_{ef}, g_{ev})$ we define two types of null (lightlike) 4-vectors